 Use Subly and make SRT subtitles automatically.
 You can create SRT format files for videos and for audio files.
 It’s just three steps:

-- You upload your file to Subly and choose the language spoken in the file (we support over 45 languages)
+- You upload your video to Subly and choose the language spoken in the file (we support over 45 languages)

 - Subly transcribes automatically